IzraNovan/IzraNovan/README.md

 # 💫 About Me:
 Learning Front-End Developing for almost 2 years, Recognized for  leadership and collaborative ability when working in team settings.
-Also motivated to provide clients with user-friendly web applications.
+Also motivated to provide clients with user-friendly web application.

 ## 🌐 Socials: